Sketchorama: Series 4

+Specials

+Production

-Producer Gus Beattie began the show after noticing there were multiple shows about up-and-coming comedians, but none showcasing sketch talent.
-Beattie chooses which sketch groups will perform on the show.
-He finds many of these groups at the Edinburgh Festival and online.
+Producer Gus Beattie began the show after noticing there weren’t many shows showcasing sketch talent.
+Beattie chose which sketch groups performed on the show and found many of the groups at the Edinburgh Festival and online.
 The chosen groups gather at the Royal Academy of Dramatic Art to perform before a live audience.

-How to listen

-Clips and select episodes are available on the BBC's website, YouTube and Sketchorama's Facebook page.

-Additional resources

-In addition to its spot on the BBC website, Sketchorama has a Facebook page, a Twitter hashtag, a page on The Comedy Unit's website, a page on the British Comedy Guide's website and a programme guide on the Radio Times website.
-It also features prominently on Gus Beattie's YouTube channel.
+Reception

+The British Comedy Guide described it as "a format for Radio 4 which offers the same popular showcase dynamic as stand-up shows, but purely for comedy sketch groups.
+Sketchorama aimed to bring hidden gems and established live acts to the airwaves offering a truly distinctive and ambitious show."